Thoughts on Qur’ān memorisation from Dr. Ayman

-If you want to memorise, you cannot get by just through repeating verses once or twice but rather 20, 30, 40, 50.
-Unless you have exceptional memory.
+If you want to memorise, you cannot get by just by repeating verses once or twice but rather 20, 30, 40, 50.
+Unless you have an exceptional memory.

 Without review, the page you memorised will vanish.

-When anyone memorises anything, the first point of entry is the short term memory.
-It never enters long term save without constant review over time.
+When anyone memorises anything, the first point of entry is short-term memory.
+It never enters long-term save without constant review over time.
 This is an important point — it takes time!
 When you get there certain signs can emerge.
-If you recite Juz ‘Amma for example, you can picture the pages in your mind and you know where is what on those pages.
+If you recite Juz ‘Amma, for example, you can picture the pages in your mind and you know where is what on those pages.
 This is why our elders said memorisation in young age is like carving in stone.

 The biggest mistake is to memorise within a fixed period and then leaving it all.

 So when you get your memorisation right, you also need to get your review right.
 As your actions need to map what you want.
 When you review, it doesn’t mean you open the Mus’haf and simply read over it.
 When you review, it doesn’t mean mere repetition.
 It doesn’t mean you complain that it takes too long.